polyquantique/haarpy/README.md

 ### Permutation and centered permutation groups
 Weingarten functions associated with these group have been recently introduced.
-Integration over this discrete group can be performed using `weingarten_permutation` and `weingarten_centered_permutation` and the associated [Weingarten function](https://doi.org/10.48550/arXiv.2503.18453) can be accessed as `weingarten_permutation` and `weingarten_centered_permutation`.
+Integration over this discrete group can be performed using `haar_integral_permutation` and `haar_integral_centered_permutation` and the associated [Weingarten function](https://doi.org/10.48550/arXiv.2503.18453) can be accessed as `weingarten_permutation` and `weingarten_centered_permutation`.

 ### Other useful functionality
-Under the hood, haarpy implements a number of group-theoretic machinery that can be useful in other contexts, including
+Under the hood, Haarpy implements a number of group-theoretic machinery that can be useful in other contexts, including
 * The [Murnaghan-Nakayama rule](https://en.wikipedia.org/wiki/Murnaghan%E2%80%93Nakayama_rule) as `murn_naka_rule` for the characters of the irreducible representations of the symmetric group;
 * The dimension of the symmetric group irreps as `irrep_dimension`;
 * The dimension of the representations of the unitary group as `representation_dimension`;